rajesh-bachu/notejam/README.rst

 - Production Apply
     - selects terraform workspace as production and terraform apply
 - Destroy
-    - destroys the entire infrastructure using terraform destroy
+    - destroys the entire infrastructure using terraform destroy (This stage has to be executed manually)

 ----------------------
 Deploying the solution